Bio Sketch

 Debdeep

 Jena is the David E. Burr Professor of Engineering at Cornell University.
-He is in the departments of Electrical and Computer
+He is in the departments of Electrical and

-He joined Cornell in 2015 from the faculty at Notre Dame where he was
+member in the department of Applied and Engineering Physics.
+He joined Cornell in 2015 from the faculty at

-since August 2003, shortly after earning the Ph.D. in Electrical and Computer
+Notre Dame where he was since August 2003, shortly after earning the Ph.D. in

 His